ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 (Client <-> Proxy QUIC connection + Datagram flow ID) => Server-facing socket
 ~~~

-Multiple datagram flows can map to the same server-facing socket, but a single datagram flow cannot be mapped to multiple
+Multiple datagram flow IDs can map to the same server-facing socket, but a single datagram flow ID cannot be mapped to multiple
 server-facing sockets.

-This mapping guarantees that any QUIC packet sent from the client to the proxy in tunnelled mode can be sent to the correct
+This mapping guarantees that any QUIC packet using the datagram flow ID sent from the client to the proxy in
-target.
+tunnelled mode can be sent to the correct target.

 ## Server Connection ID Mapping